-The NDC is comprised of Director-General of the Ministry of Climate Change and Adaptation, Director NDMO, Commissioner of Police and other three other members as required.
 The Committee is to meet as often as necessary for the efficient performance of its functions.

 4.0 National Disaster Management Office

 The NDMO is responsible for implementing NDC strategies, policies and decisions and for the coordination of disaster response.
 This includes coordination of pre-disaster and post disaster cycle activities.